IP-CAM/Pipwave_Plugin-for-Opencart-v.3.0.x/README.md

 -----------------------------------------
 1. Download pipwave module from https://github.com/dpodium/pipwave_OpenCart3.0_Plugin folder or clone this repository.

-2. Upload all the files to your OpenCart root directory.
+2. Upload all the files to your OpenCart root directory.<br/>
 `<OpenCart_DIR>/admin/*`
 `<OpenCart_DIR>/catalog/*`